Pmtague/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is a visual representation of the HTML file.
+Often it is a little different than your actual HTML because it can be manipulated by JavaScript.

 2. What is an event?

+It is something that happens to elements of HTML.
+For example, a button click, a scroll, a page load, etc.

 3. What is an event listener?

+An event listener listens for an event to happen and executes the specified action.

 4. Why would we convert a NodeList into an Array?

+NodeLists are very similar to arrays but don't quite provide the same functionality.
+Converting to arrays allows us to do more with them.

 5. What is a component?

+A component is a reusable chunk of code that allows us to copy design and functionality to multiple elements on a webpage or website.

 ### Git Set up